easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 {: .label .fs-1 }

 Returns `true` if any variant on the product has infinite stock.
+If a product is an experience with multiple dates, this returns `true` if any variant on any date has infinite stock.

 ## `product.hero_image`
 {: .d-inline-block }